 What kind of accreditation does New Eden School have?

-New Eden School has earned accreditation from two professional accrediting bodies and school approval from eight organizations.
+New Eden School has earned accreditation from three professional accrediting bodies and school approval from eight organizations.
 See Accreditation page.

 Can I practice in my State with a Naturopathic education from New Eden School, especially with the ND designation?

 You will have to check your State.
 In many States, you can freely practice.

 Note: The practice of Naturopathy is prohibited in Tennessee, South Carolina and Florida.

 A PMA license is recommended for those living in restricted States, see www.pmai.us

 Can I practice as a Nutritionist in my State with a CNC or CHM diploma from New Eden School?